-Natspec’s Maths Week 2019 will run from 25 February to 1 March 2019 with a focus on the maths skills used in creating, making or performing.
+Natspec’s Maths Week 2019 ran from 25 February to 1 March 2019 with a focus on the maths skills used in creating, making or performing.
 Delivered in partnership with National Numeracy, our Maths Week is all about bringing maths teaching and learning for learners with learning difficulties and disabilities to the fore.
 It gives tutors the opportunity to share practice and celebrate achievements in an area of the curriculum that can be challenging, while learners get the chance to have some fun with maths and enter a national competition if they wish to.

 - music (composing, playing, mixing, DJing)